Labelled well-quasi-order for permutation classes: Grid Classes

 A grid class consists of those permutations whose plots can be subdivided into rectangles by a finite number of vertical and horizontal lines so that the subpermutations lying in the resulting rectangles satisfy conditions specified by a matrix.
 Three flavours of grid classes have been studied.
 Ordered by increasing specificity, these are generalised grid classes, monotone grid classes, and geometric grid classes.
 While the main result of this section applies to geometric grid classes, we briefly describe the other two types of grid classes to put this result in context.

-A \emph{generalised grid class} is defined by a matrix $\M$ whose entries are permutation classes themselves.
-If the matrix $\M$ is of size $t\times u$, then the permutation $\pi$ lies in the grid class of $\M$ if its plot can be divided by vertical and horizontal lines into a $t\times u$ arrangement of rectangles so that the subpermutation in each rectangle lies in the class specified by the corresponding entry of $\M$.
+A \emph{generalised grid class} is defined by a matrix $\M$ of permutation classes.
+If the matrix $\M$ is of size $t\times u$, then the permutation~$\pi$ lies in the grid class of $\M$ if its plot can be divided by vertical and horizontal lines into a $t\times u$ arrangement of rectangles so that the subpermutation in each rectangle lies in the class specified by the corresponding entry of $\M$.
 An example is shown on the left of Figure~\ref{fig-gen-grid}.
 This example displays two common conventions: first, we do not write entries of $\M$ that consist of the empty class $\emptyset$, and second, we index $\M$ in Cartesian coordinates so that its indices correspond to coordinates in the plots of our permutations.

 Generalised grid classes were first defined in, and have continued to be essential to, the determination of the set of all growth rates of permutation classes; see Vatter~\cite{vatter:small-permutati:,vatter:growth-rates-of:}.
-The wqo (let alone lwqo) properties of generalised grid classes have not received much attention to-date.
+The wqo (let alone lwqo) properties of generalised grid classes received little attention to-date.
 The most general result in this direction is due to Brignall~\cite[Theorem 3.1]{brignall:grid-classes-an:}.
-We note that the generalised grid class shown on the left of Figure~\ref{fig-gen-grid} is not wqo, as it contains the infinite antichain shown on the right of Figure~\ref{fig-three-inc-osc-antichains}.
+Note that the generalised grid class shown on the left of Figure~\ref{fig-gen-grid} is not wqo, as it contains the infinite antichain shown on the right of Figure~\ref{fig-three-inc-osc-antichains}.

-In a \emph{monotone grid class}, the entries of the defining matrix $\M$ are restricted to the empty class $\emptyset$, the class of increasing permutations $\Av(21)$, and the class of decreasing permutations $\Av(12)$.
-We specify monotone grid classes with $\zpm$ matrices in which $1$ denotes the class of increasing permutations, $-1$ denotes the class of decreasing permutations, and $0$ denotes the empty class (although, again, we typically do not write those entries).
-For example, under this convention we have
+In a \emph{monotone grid class}, the entries of the defining matrix $\M$ are restricted to the empty class $\emptyset$, the class of increasing permutations $\Av(21)$, and the class of decreasing permutations~${\Av(12)}$.
+We specify monotone grid classes with $\zpm$ matrices in which the classes $\emptyset$, $\Av(21)$, and $\Av(12)$ are denoted by the symbols $0$, $1$, and $-1$, respectively, although again we typically do not write zeros.
+For example, under this convention,

 A member of this monotone grid class is shown on the right of Figure~\ref{fig-gen-grid}.
-The elements of this particular grid class are called \emph{skew-merged} permutations since they can be expressed as the union of an increasing subsequence and a decreasing subsequence.
-Their study dates to a 1994 result of Stankova~\cite[Theorem~2.9]{stankova:forbidden-subse:} that states (in our language, not hers) that
+The elements of this particular grid class are called \emph{skew-merged} permutations because they can be expressed as the union of an increasing subsequence and a decreasing subsequence.
+Their study dates to a 1994 result of Stankova~\cite[Theorem~2.9]{stankova:forbidden-subse:} that states (in our language) that